ccasares/grovepi-dashboard/README.md

 # grovepi-dashboard

 * Install nodejs in the Pi
 * Clone this repo in Pi.
-Copy `assets` folder to your local computer.
+Copy `assets` folder contents to your local computer.
 * Run in your Pi:
 ```bash
 npm install